RynTurtle/Snappingbot-Commands/README.md

 +substreak - returns the amount of time a user has a sub streak for (not including someone who twitch primes every month) (requires authentication)

-+sublist (channel) - sends all channel emotes of a channel  (including tier 2 and 3 emotes)

 +subcount - returns the amount of subs the channel has (requires authentication)

 +roll - (maximum number) - this will send a random number in chat from 1 to the maximum number specified